 Please note that some links on our site are affiliate links.
 If you choose to purchase through these links, we may receive a small commission at no extra cost to you.
 By using these you are directly supporting The Vanabond Tales to remain an independent travel blog.

 The Great Eastern Drive in Tasmania runs along Tasmania’s eastern coastline from Orford in the south to St Helens in the north.
-This streatch of coast is known for its stunning capes, beautiful bays, world class wine, and phenomenal local produce and seafood.
+This stretch of coast is known for its stunning capes, beautiful bays, world-class wine, and phenomenal local produce and seafood.